 - Using Catalog Functions

-The following features have not been verified to work correctly in this release of the ODBC driver on macOS and Linux:
+The following features haven't been verified to work correctly in the ODBC driver on macOS and Linux:

 - Failover Cluster Connection